The importance of material selection in rubber engineering

 Silicone is a synthetic rubber characterised by its low thermal conductivity.
 This results in an extremely heat resistant and thermally stable material.
 However, silicone tears easily and offers minimal chemical resistance.

 As you can see, there is much to weigh up when it comes to selecting the correct rubber materials.
 Martin’s Rubber is a market-leading rubber engineering company.
 We can take the guesswork out of selecting the best rubber material types for your application.
 Simply speak to one of our engineers for technical advice.

-For more information about rubber selection, download a copy of our rubber materials properties guide.
-Alternatively, to discuss your application in more detail, contact Martin’s Rubber today on +44 (0) 23 8022 6330 or email email@example.com.
+For more information about rubber selection, download a copy of our rubber materials properties guide or use our chemical compatibility chart for known contact with specific media.
+Alternatively, to discuss your application in more detail, contact Martin’s Rubber today on +44 (0) 23 8022 6330 or email [email protected].